marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-14 12:49:30]* **J. Ryan Stinnett**:

-It was definitely interesting to see how a broader audience like HN reacts to the ideas today. :sweat_smile: Some people there are very comfortable with the current world of computing and don't see a need for change, so they indeed seemed to miss the point, but that's probably okay.
+It was definitely interesting to see how a broader audience like HN reacts to the ideas today. 😅 Some people there are very comfortable with the current world of computing and don't see a need for change, so they indeed seemed to miss the point, but that's probably okay.
 To be honest, it's very early days for these malleability ideas, so it seems natural.
 I am sure many people (esp. on HN) might not be interested when there's no startup to back or quick solution to try out today, and that's okay.
 For now, I'm mainly hoping to reach anyone interested in experimenting with these ideas or wanting to learn more about those who are doing so.

 At the same time, there was some good discussion of finer details in a few of the sub-threads, and I hope it has at least planted a seed for people to think about the ideas over time.
 Even if people disagree or don't see the point in it today, hopefully they are at least now aware that some people do, and may be more open to such ideas down the road.

 Since the HN post appeared, a lot of new people have gotten in touch to share their excitement for these ideas, so overall I'd say the HN post was a positive step even if there are many confused people in the comments.
-Thanks to everyone here who may have waded in the HN comments with their own perspective. :smile:
+Thanks to everyone here who may have waded in the HN comments with their own perspective. 😄

 > *[2020-04-14 12:52:21]* **J. Ryan Stinnett**:

 **Kartik Agaram** If there are any elements of the HN thread in particular that might refine how the malleability ideas are portrayed for the future, do let me know so it can be improved.
-Or if you mean you're just not interested in the topic / not important to you, that's okay too, no hard feelings. :slightly_smiling_face:
+Or if you mean you're just not interested in the topic / not important to you, that's okay too, no hard feelings. 🙂

 > *[2020-04-14 15:53:10]* **Kartik Agaram**: